saurabhsingh25/ImageLab/README.md

 ## 🚀 Overview

 The Multi-Image Preprocessing Workbench lets you:
-- Upload images and apply a sequence of common preprocessing transforms (blur, threshold, contrast, brightness, sharpen, crop)
+- Upload images and apply a sequence of common preprocessing transforms (blur, threshold, contrast, brightness, sharpen, crop, and many more)
 - Visualize each step and preview the final result
 - Export the entire pipeline as ready-to-use Python (OpenCV + PIL) code
-- Explore the mathematical intuition behind each transform
+- **Explore the mathematical intuition behind each transform, with detailed, beginner-friendly explanations, formulas, kernels, and parameter effects**
+- All image processing is performed in-browser using OpenCV.js (WebAssembly)

 This tool is ideal for computer vision practitioners, students, and educators who want to experiment with preprocessing pipelines before deploying them in Python projects.